-• Find a reusable/washable face covering that your child is comfortable wearing, and gradually get him or her used to wearing it for extended periods of time.
+• Find a reusable/washable face covering that your child is comfortable wearing, and stock up on those.

 • Be sure you have a working thermometer at home to help monitor possible symptoms of illness.